RickGelhausen/StartStopFinder/README.md

 5. If the script was used on different RIBO-seq, RNA-seq and TIS or TTS samples, all result tables are bundled into one big excel file, by combining ORFs that have been predicted for multiple samples into one row, providing the `peak_height` information for all involved samples in seperate columns.
 The excel file contains a lot of additional information for each predicted ORF (e.g. gene_type, start, stop, strand, locus_tag, codon_count, peak_height, 15nt upstream of the start, nucleotide sequence, amino acid sequence, etc...).
 Contrasts can be given in form of a list of file prefixes (e.g RIBO-A-1_TIS_A-1, RIBO-A-2_TIS_A-1).
 This will add additional columns with log2foldchanges for the given prefix combinations.

 6. (TTS_only) For the TTS predictions, it is hard to find the best start codon matching the predicted stop codon, as multiple start codons can be present in-frame upstream of the predicted stop codon.
-The method used in `ORFDetector` (step 5) finds the shortest possible ORF, by choosing the first in-frame start-codon.
+The method used in `StartStopFinder` (step 5) finds the shortest possible ORF, by choosing the first in-frame start-codon.
 In this step, the longest possible ORF is added to the results for a given predicted stop.
 The longest possible ORF for a given stop codon is defined as the ORF formed by the in-frame start codon furthest from the given stop, such that the there is no other in-frame stop codon between the current stop codon and the start codon.
 First, the first in-frame stop codon upstream of the current predicted stop-codon is searched, then the first start-codon downstream of the upstream stop-codon is chosen.
 This ensures that the detected start-codon is the furthest possible in-frame start-codon that ensures that no additional in-frame stop-codon is between the predicted stop-codon and the attributed start-codon.
 This provides us with the longest possible ORF.
 For TIS predictions this is not necessary, as we start from the predicted start-codon and look for the first in-frame stop-codon.